peerdavid/HelloJava/README.md

 ## DockerImage <i>(Dockerfile)</i>
 1) Use java 8 base image<br />
-2) Copy java class files into the docker container
+2) Copy java class files into the docker container<br />
 3) Execute it